labcoding/MergeModuleConfig/README.md

 # ZF2 MergeModuleConfig module

 This module automated merging config files in modules.
+All `*.php` files in `ModuleName/config/autoload` folder will be merged automatically.

 If you have many "....config.php" files in one module, for sample:
 <pre>